Honda S800 Sports Car Club Logo

 14th September 2025

 Just a quick message to say our website hosts have completely updated our website software.
 This means some slight changes to the layout and look of our website.
 We feel the changes are positive but if you find anything that doesn't look right or needs tweaking please let us know.
-We are aware that the 'Revs' page does not appear on a mobile device!
-A fix is being sought..

 1st September 2025

 After some sterling work by Lawton we are proud to announce we have launched a WhatsApp community for club members.
 Use of this is entirely your choice but there are many advantages especially the immediacy of being able to ask other club members about something.
-Imagine being stuck as to how to do something... just WhatsApp the S800 community and all being well the answer will come flying back!
+Imagine being stuck as to how to do something... just WhatsApp the Honda S800 Club, community and all being well the answer will come flying back!

 For full details about this new innovation please click here and all will be explained.